ArielAvshalom/JavaScript-Examples/README.md

 ### &&
 <details><summary>Click to Expand</summary>

-the logical and operator returns the second operator if the first object is truthy
+The logical and operator returns the second operator if the first object is truthy

 ```JavaScript
 true && "dog"